Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate listing descriptions.

 They hired a consultant by the name of Bob Moesta.

-He focuses more on benefits and asked the question, what is the actual job the condominium was hired to do for people who had already bought a unit?
+He focused more on benefits and asked the question, what is the job the condominium was hired to do for people who had already bought a unit?

-The book makes it clear that very often, what we think a product or service helps the client with is something completely different of what you initially assumed it would be.
+The book clarifies that very often, what we think a product or service helps the client with is something completely different from what we initially assumed it would be.